jose-c-cabrera/SQL-Projects/README.md

 # 🗄️ SQL Projects

-This repository contains database I projects I created as part of my Programming Analyst program at Lasalle College in my Databases I class.
+This repository contains projects from my Databases I class, I created these projects as part of my Programming Analyst program at Lasalle College.
 Each folder includes the database schema and related SQL queries.
+I put in practice several tools in order to manipulate the data and have a story telled through the facts and numbers.
+I learned the importance of data manipulation for storytelling and finding meaning.

 ---